mzuniga58/RESTTemplate/Tutorial.md

       }
     ]
   }
-}
-</code></pre>
+}</code></pre>
-The actual response is bigger, and includes all the books in the table.
+<p>The actual response is bigger, and includes all the books in the table.
 We're only showing the first two here to conserve space.
 You will notice the "Count" field.
 The Count field tells you how many total resources are in the result set.
 If there were 10,000 books in our database, this number would be 10000.
 The next number tells you where in the set the first record resides.
 In this case, the start value is 1, so the first value in the collection is the first book in the entire set.
-The next value, pageSize, tells you how many books are included in this page.
+The next value, pageSize, tells you how many books are included in this page.</p>

 As it happens, there are only 20 books in our example database, and since 20 is less than the maximum batch size of 100, you get the entire set.